 - Set the source of the parsing rule to “Attachment” and choose “Text Content”.
 If you are parsing a Spreadsheet file or you want to extract table rows from a PDF file, switch the filter to “Text Cells”.

 From there on, everything works as usual: you can chain up multiple text filters until your data field is isolated from the rest.
 Have a look at the next image to see this in action.
-With a first filter we define where the data we want to extract is located inside the the text of the attachment.
+With a first filter, we define where the data we want to extract is located inside the text of the attachment.
 Then, we define where the data field ends with another filter.